 About Foodbank WA

-We work with the food and grocery industry to source surplus and donated product.
-We also collaborate with industry and government on innovative programs to produce key pantry staples.
-This enables us to supply more than 900 welfare agencies and schools with the provisions they need to fight hunger in the community.
+We work with the entire food and grocery industry to source surplus and donated products and we also collaborate with industry and government on innovative programs to produce key pantry staples.
+This enables us to supply more than 900 charity partners and schools with the provisions they need to fight hunger in the community.

-Our Food Sensations® education sessions make learning to cook and eat healthy foods fun.
-We deliver programs to more than 4500 children and 2500 adults around the state.
+Our Food Sensations® education program makes learning to cook and eat healthy foods fun.
+We deliver programs to people of all ages throughout the state.

 Join us in the Fight Against Hunger

-There are many other ways you can help Foodbank fight hunger:
+There are many other ways you can help Foodbank WA fight hunger:

-We are completely dependent on the generosity of food donors who choose to donate surplus food instead of letting it go to waste.
-As long as the food is still safe to consume, we will take it and make sure it gets to people in need.
+Foodbank WA relies on the generosity of national and local food donors who choose to donate surplus food instead of letting it go to waste.
+As long as the food is still safe to consume, Foodbank WA will take it and make sure it gets to people in need.

-Whether it’s your work, school, church, community group or sporting club, food drives are a great way to help raise awareness of hunger and collect food for people in need.
+Whether it’s your work, school, church, community group or sporting club, food drives are a great way to help raise awareness of hunger and to collect food for Foodbank WA to assist people in need.